 The script remains carefully equivocal about the actuality of either – there is nothing in the film, for instance, that indicates that either belief has any supernatural basis outside of its followers.
 Instead, Shaffer spends his time fascinatingly detailing an alternate culture that might exist if pagan beliefs had flourished into the modern day – ribald sexuality, rituals with naked girls dancing through flames to enhance fertility, a mother putting a toad in her child’s mouth to heal her cough.
 The structuring of the plot into a final Machiavellian trap is a move that comes with genuinely horrifying impact and the ending the film goes out is unforgettable.

 The Wicker Man is a seductively colourful film.
 Robin Hardy directs with enormous style.
-The film is shot with bright chiaroscuros of colour and clothing contrasted against the bleak Scottish landscape – sometimes with teasing effect upon Hardy’s part, notably during the chase of the carnival dragon through the empty streets.
+The film is shot with bright colour and clothing contrasted against the bleak Scottish landscape – sometimes with teasing effect upon Hardy’s part, notably during the chase of the carnival dragon through the empty streets.
 The most mesmerising scene is Britt Ekland’s attempted seduction of Edward Woodward, a hypnotically lyrical half-lit scene with her singing naked in her room, thumping on the wall, rising to a fevered dance as Woodward cowers in the darkness on the other side trying to resist temptation.

 Christopher Lee called the work he does here his best performance and he could well be right – it is an unnerving one he gives, halfway between friendliness and mad intensity.
 Some of the other casting raises eyebrows – émigré Pole Ingrid Pitt and the Swedish Britt Ekland are both cast as Scots, for instance – but in this fine film they are only laudable parts of the spellbinding tapestry.
 There is also a beautifully lyrical Gaelic folk score.